open-aviation/tangram/paper/paper.md

 # Statement of need

 The world of aviation involves many stakeholders producing a vast amount of data, but most of it is not publicly available for confidentiality and security reasons.
-Research in aviation is also often limited by the availability of data, but this has evolved in the past decade thanks to the introduction of open data initiatives.
+Research in aviation is also often limited by the availability of data, but this has evolved in the past decade thanks to the introduction of open data initiatives [@eurocontrol_rd] [@nilsson_swedish_2023].
 ADS-B and Mode S are technologies that allow aircraft to broadcast their position and other flight parameters, making it possible to collect real-time data on air traffic.
-Such data has been widely used for various research purposes, such as studying flight patterns, estimating aircraft emissions or monitoring air traffic performance.
+Such data has been widely used for various research purposes, such as studying flight patterns [@olive_training_2025], estimating aircraft emissions [@seymour_fuel_2020] or monitoring air traffic performance [@schultz_predictive_2021].

 ADS-B is not encrypted, and it is very easy to build a decoder to receive and decode the data with software-defined radio solutions.
-This has favoured the emergence of various open-source projects and tools for working with ADS-B data, such as dump1090, and platforms like The OpenSky Network, a non-profit initiative that provides open access to real-time and historical air traffic data, which grants free access to researchers to study various aspects of aviation.
+This has favoured the emergence of various open-source projects and tools for working with ADS-B data, such as dump1090, and platforms like The OpenSky Network [@opensky2014], a non-profit initiative that provides open access to real-time and historical air traffic data, which grants free access to researchers to study various aspects of aviation.

-Most research initiatives and proofs of concept based on ADS-B data are limited to the use of historical data.
+Most research initiatives and proofs of concept based on ADS-B data are limited to the use of historical data [@olive_traffic_2019].
 However, the potential impact of such research depends on the possibility to adapt the algorithms to real-time data.
 The tangram framework aims to bridge this gap by providing a platform for real-time data collection and analysis, enabling researchers to conduct experiments and develop new algorithms in a more efficient manner.

 # Core structure of the framework